AkivaRanells/portfolio/README.md

 # portfolio
-all practice files from work at elevation academy
+practice files from week1 at elevation academy